rolfvreijdenberger/izzum-statemachine/README.md

 A [finite statemachine](https://en.wikipedia.org/wiki/Finite-state_machine "finite statemachine on wikipedia") implementation that allows you to add state to any domain object and to define the logic of transitions between any and all states for that object.
-It revolves around the [Command pattern](https://en.wikipedia.org/wiki/Command_pattern "command pattern on wikipedia") for executing transition logic and uses business rules for the transition guard logic.

 By using the [open/closed principle](https://en.wikipedia.org/wiki/Open/closed_principle "open/closed principle on wikipedia")
 we give you the means to adjust the logic provided by this library to your needs.
-Subclassing and/or using hooks in the code allow you to add logging, event dispatching, inserting logic specific to your domain etc.

 ### thoroughly documented ###
 find out how it works and what matters in clean code and excellent inline